Mangasree/Melobot/README.md

 2. Reframe for Clarity: If you don't receive suitable songs for a particular situation, try reframing your sentence using simpler words to help Melobot understand your request better.

 3. Use Descriptive Keywords: Incorporate key words like "happy," "depressed," "excited," "romantic," "love," "break up," "wedding," "festive," etc., to enhance the accuracy of the song recommendations.

+🚀Note 🚀

+The source code for Melobot is stored in a private repository.
+If you are interested in accessing the code, please contact me for access.